hedgedoc/react-client/CONTRIBUTING.md

 #### Do you wan to work on a translations?

-If you want to improve a translation, we handle those via [POEditor][poeditor].
-If you want to add a new translation altogether, ask in the [HedgeDoc Dev Channel][matrix-dev].
+If you want to improve a translation or add a new translation altogether, we handle those via [POEditor][poeditor].

 HedgeDoc is a volunteer effort.
 We encourage you to pitch in and to help us making this project even better.